WARNING: CONTAINS SPOILERS FOR TOWERS OF MIDNIGHT

 Puppetry:

-The second dream is of manipulation on a spectacular scale.
-It is not known if there is one puppeteer or several.
-Perhaps the puppet show is the Shadow’s idea – certainly Moridin boasts of playing both sides of the board and moving a great many people to his wishes without some of them even knowing it.
+The layers of puppets may refer to the manipulative schemes of the Shadow—certainly Moridin boasts of playing both sides of the board and moving a great many people to his wishes without some of them even knowing it.
+Or it is a metaphor for the Pattern and even the ta’veren effect.

 Monarchs:

 Kings dying, queens weeping, battles ragingThis is ongoing.
-Quite a few kings, and also queens, have died so far: Galldrian (died before this dream), Niall, Andric, Ailron, Nesta, Tylin and three rulers of Ghealdan.
+Quite a few kings, and also queens, have died so far: Galldrian (died before this dream), Niall, Andric, Ailron, Nesta, Tylin, three rulers of Ghealdan, Empress Radhanan, Tenobia, Alsalam, at least six clan chiefs (including Rhuarc) and Egwene herself.
 A high toll.
 Queens weeping would include Siuan, Morgase, Alliandre, and Elaida.
 ‘Battles raging’ is fairly obvious.

 Aiel: